 Evidence that a healthy work environment helps improve job satisfaction is emerging.
 Reports from hospitals that have implemented changes to create a healthy work environment have shown that the changes led to a more engaged nursing staff, greater job satisfaction, low turnover, and high retention.
-The changes have included the following [154; 155]:
+The changes have included the following [6; 102; 103]:

-- Creating a culture of uninterrupted meal breaks - Developing strategies to manage patient volumes - Reorganizing schedules to reduce stress

-- Creating a serenity area

-- Enhancing nurse-physician relationships
+- Creating a culture of uninterrupted meal breaks - Developing strategies to manage patient volumes - Reorganizing schedules to reduce stress - Creating a serenity area - Enhancing nurse-physician relationships - Establishing a hospital wellness program - Offering regular fun activities - Implementing training and education initiatives - Developing reward and recognition programs - Implementing a zero-tolerance policy for discriminatory behavior - Normalizing help-seeking for mental health issues and/or substance use care - Implementing strategies to reduce administrative burdens

-- Addressing unprofessional behavior and bullying

-- Establishing a hospital wellness program

-- Offering regular fun activities

-- Implementing training and education initiatives

-- Developing reward and recognition programs